Introduction

 Hiring a car in Exeter

-Expect to pay £1.33 per litre in Exeter (average price from the past 30 days).
-Depending on the size of your car hire, filling up the tank will cost between £15.92 and £21.22.
-The most frequently booked car type in Exeter is Economy (Opel Corsa or similar).
-If you’re looking to save money, though, keep in mind that Compact car hire (Vauxhall Astra or similar) is, on average, 52% cheaper than other car hire types in the city.
+Expect to pay £1.47 per litre in Exeter (average price from the past 30 days).
+Depending on the size of your car hire, filling up the tank will cost between £17.54 and £23.39.
+Economy (Opel Corsa or similar) is the most popular car type to hire in Exeter, while also 49% cheaper than other types, on average.

-Expect to pay £1.33 per litre in Exeter (average price from the past 30 days).
-Depending on the size of your car hire, filling up the tank will cost between £15.92 and £21.22.
-The most frequently booked car type in Exeter is Economy (Opel Corsa or similar).
-If you’re looking to save money, though, keep in mind that Compact car hire (Vauxhall Astra or similar) is, on average, 52% cheaper than other car hire types in the city.
+Expect to pay £1.47 per litre in Exeter (average price from the past 30 days).
+Depending on the size of your car hire, filling up the tank will cost between £17.54 and £23.39.
+Economy (Opel Corsa or similar) is the most popular car type to hire in Exeter, while also 49% cheaper than other types, on average.